 The secrets of How to Clean a Grill for the best tasting food and long-life of your grill.
 Including easy step-by-step instructions.

 Did you know cleaning your grill after each use is just as important as washing the pots and pans you use for cooking in the kitchen?
 Yep, it's true.
+And I had to learn the hard way with a grease fire.
 With these simple steps, you'll learn How to Clean a Grill the right way.

 Let's start with the basics.
 After removing your grilled food, cover the grill and let it stay heated on high for fifteen minutes longer.
 This process will burn away a lot of the residual grease and grime and make cleaning easier.

-While the grate is still warm, use a grill brush to remove any left-behind particles.
-This prevents food from sticking on the grill, making it much easier to cook on.
+While the grate is still warm, use a grill brush to remove any particles left behind.
+This prevents food from sticking to the grill, making it much easier to cook on.
 You can do this after each use.

 You'll also want to know How to Clean Your Dishwasher, How to Clean Your Baseboards and Trim, and How to Clean Your Refrigerator in 15 minutes.